You May Have Unclaimed Money Out There. I Did.

 I don’t think the money on that debit card was getting stripped down by fees, although it could have been.
 But it certainly wasn’t benefiting me by just sitting there.

 I could have used it to cover the cost of something for my business.
-Or I could have had it in an account where it was gaining interest or growing in the stock market.
+Or I could have had it in an account gaining interest or growing in the stock market.

 Finding Forgotten & Neglected Funds